 Cam Out – when speaking to screw and screw driver boffins, they will talk about “Cam Out”.
 This is the name given to when the screw driver head or bit slips out of the screw.
 The design on the drive in the head of the screw is usually largely focused on avoiding it.
 Cam Out is bad because it wastes time and effort re-centring the driver before continuing screwing, and also during cam out the screw head tends to get damaged.

-- Machine Screw Threads: These are threads designed to be screwed into a pre-drilled matching (internal) thread.
+- Machine Screw Threads: These types of thread are designed to be screwed into a pre-drilled matching (internal) thread.
 These threads need to be highly accurate as they must match the thread into which they will be screwed.
 These tend to be finer threads or the “turns” are closer together

-- Non-Machine Threads: These are the type of threads that you see on screws that generally form their own tread in the material they are being screwed into.
+- Non-Machine Threads: These types of threads are those that you see on screws and generally form their own tread in the material they are being screwed into.
 These are the types of screw that are most commonly used in DIY and Home Improvement

 There is a great deal of theory about the thread of screws which we will not go into to here, but you can find an excellent detailed description here on Wikipedia.